 Save time in the kitchen: Read the instructions thoroughly, then gather and prep all your ingredients before cooking!
 Learn Prepping Tips.

-Make Spice Blend: In a small container, combine the onion powder, garlic powder, paprika powder, and Italian herb seasoning and set aside.
+Make the Spice Blend: In a small bowl, combine the onion powder, garlic powder, paprika, and Italian herb seasoning.
+Stir until well mixed, then set aside.

-Serving Suggestions: Serve immediately in a bowl; this dish can be served with a mixed green salad with vinaigrette and toasted crispy ciabatta bread.
+Serving Suggestions: This dish pairs wonderfully with a mixed green salad with vinaigrette and toasted crispy ciabatta bread.

 Video